nramenta/dabble/README.md

 $data = $result->fetch($row_number, $column);
 ```

 This method forms the basis of all fetch_* methods.
+All forms of fetch_ advances
+the internal row pointer to the next row.

 ### fetch_one